Abu-Taher-web/Internship/README.md

 - The idea of the 'Naked World' or Nearable device is new to me.

 **Summary:**
 The author envisioned a healthcare system where a person would go for a checkup.
 He would be able to access the machines using his biometric identity.
-To enable this, he proposed to use three key technologies which are IoT, edge, and blockchain technology.
+To enable this, he proposed to use three key technologies: IoT, edge, and blockchain technology.
 In his thesis, he worked on three aspects of the futueristic hospital, such as biometric system, mechanism to add node to the systems, and blockchain + edge computing for ensuring low latency and trust on the system.

 **Comments:**
 - It is a very good paper.
 It provides network topology and simply describes the main ideas.